-I use the word “easiest” because many of us have the press kit elements we need already, or we have the information we need to create them – we just need to do some editing and tweaking to put it in the right form.
+I use the word “easiest” because you probably have the press kit elements you need already.
+If you don’t, you certainly have the information you need to create them – you just need to do some editing and tweaking to put that material into the right format.

-It helps, though, to know why you need an online press room.
-Whether you label it on your toolbar as the “press room,” “for the press,” or “media materials,” your online press kit serves several purposes.
+Whether you label your press materials on your toolbar as “press room,” “for the press,” or “media materials,” your online press kit serves several purposes.
 They include:

-- Helps with search engine optimization (SEO), that process that helps your site show up when people search for terms related to your book.
+- It boosts your site’s search engine optimization (SEO), that process that helps your site show up when people search for terms related to your book.

-- Provides readers with information that could help them decide to purchase your book.
+- It provides readers with information that could help them decide that your book is exactly what they need.